dankmeme01/arc/README.md

 * Foreign future support? awaiting things that aren't `arc::Future<>` or don't inherit `PollableUniBase` at all.
 * Thread pool for blocking tasks, use for file io? and spawn function
+* Look into changing final_suspend to be suspend_never?
+So that futures cannot be cancelled when they are about to return

 ## Usage